sipnyk/README/README.md

 In the project directory, you can run:

-The app is built using `Java & kotlin` so you can run this project on Android studio and Visual Studio code.
+The app is built using `kotlin` so you can run this project on Android studio and Visual Studio code.
 The Fragments will reload if you make edits.
 You will also see any lint errors in the console.

 ## Built With